hmatalonga/blog/content/blog/handling-imbalanced-datasets-fraud-detection.md

 - **Recall**, a measure of a classifier's completeness.
 The recall is intuitively the ability of the classifier to find all the positive samples.
 - **F1 score**, a weighted average of the precision and recall.
 The relative contribution of precision and recall to the F1 score are equal.
 - **Matthews correlation coefficient**, a measure of the quality of binary and multi-class classifications.
 It takes into account all quadrants of the confusion matrix.
 It is generally regarded as a balanced measure that can be used even if the classes are very different.
-- **Precision-Recall Curve**, the precision-recall curve shows the tradeoff between precision and recall for different threshold.
+- **Precision-Recall Curve**, the precision-recall curve, shows the tradeoff between precision and recall for different threshold.
 A high area under the curve represents both high recall and high precision.

 ### Use different class weights or cost-sensitive models